bio208fs-class/Bio208_Fall2022/workbook/lecture03-notes.md

 - I also recommend you [setup symbolic links](#setting-up-symbolic-lines-with-ln--s) so you can refer to the files above as `yeast.fna` and `yeast.gff`

-### Filtering out GFF comments and meta data
+### Filtering out GFF comments and meta data using `grep`

 - GFF files usually contain comments and meta data.
 For the analyses we want to do, it will be convient to remove these lines.
 We can do this with a call to `grep`:

 ```
 grep -v "^#" yeast.gff